spieglt/FlyingCarpet/README.md

 # Restrictions:
 + Disables your wireless internet connection while in use (does not apply to Windows when receiving)

 + On Mac: May have to click Allow or enter username and password at prompt to join ad-hoc network.
+(Clicking cancel may still work.)

-+ On Windows: Flying Carpet must be allowed through firewall if receiving (instructions here https://technet.microsoft.com/en-us/library/cc766312(v=ws.10).aspx under "To add an inbound rule for a program...").
-It should also be run as administrator to enable clearing of the ARP cache.
++ On Windows: Must run as admin to receive files (to allow connection through firewall and clear ARP cache).

 + Windows laptop must support hosted networking.
 To find out if yours does, run `netsh wlan show drivers`.
 If the `Hosted network supported : ` line says `No`, you can't use this product.
 Known issue on Surface Pro 3 and later.